When a car and a truck collide with each other, the crash is more likely to injure the occupants of the car than the truck driver.

 - The amount of evidence you can provide showing the extent of your damages.

 A collision with a semi truck may leave you severely injured.
 You are facing extensive medical treatment, time out of work, or even an end to your career.
-These, compounded by issues like emotional trauma following the accident, chronic pain in the time that follows, and past and future expenses related to the injury, may be collectable damages in a potential personal injury claim.
+These, compounded by issues like emotional trauma following the accident, chronic pain in the time that follows, and past and future expenses related to the injury, may be collectible damages in a potential personal injury claim.
+Indeed, under California law, you have right to hold the negligent defendant legally liable for the full value of your damages.